Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 Date: 2020-02-25

-This document describes the provision of the Memory Tagging Extension functionality in AArch64 Linux.
+This document describes the woke provision of the woke Memory Tagging Extension functionality in AArch64 Linux.

 Introduction
 ============

-ARMv8.5 based processors introduce the Memory Tagging Extension (MTE) feature.
-MTE is built on top of the ARMv8.0 virtual address tagging TBI (Top Byte Ignore) feature and allows software to access a 4-bit allocation tag for each 16-byte granule in the physical address space.
+ARMv8.5 based processors introduce the woke Memory Tagging Extension (MTE) feature.
+MTE is built on top of the woke ARMv8.0 virtual address tagging TBI (Top Byte Ignore) feature and allows software to access a 4-bit allocation tag for each 16-byte granule in the woke physical address space.
-Such memory range must be mapped with the Normal-Tagged memory attribute.
-A logical tag is derived from bits 59-56 of the virtual address used for the memory access.
-A CPU with MTE enabled will compare the logical tag against the allocation tag and potentially raise an exception on mismatch, subject to system registers configuration.
+Such memory range must be mapped with the woke Normal-Tagged memory attribute.
+A logical tag is derived from bits 59-56 of the woke virtual address used for the woke memory access.
+A CPU with MTE enabled will compare the logical tag against the woke allocation tag and potentially raise an exception on mismatch, subject to system registers configuration.

 Userspace Support
 =================

-When ``CONFIG_ARM64_MTE`` is selected and Memory Tagging Extension is supported by the hardware, the kernel advertises the feature to userspace via ``HWCAP2_MTE``.
+When ``CONFIG_ARM64_MTE`` is selected and Memory Tagging Extension is supported by the woke hardware, the woke kernel advertises the woke feature to userspace via ``HWCAP2_MTE``.

 PROT_MTE
 --------

-To access the allocation tags, a user process must enable the Tagged memory attribute on an address range using a new ``prot`` flag for ``mmap()`` and ``mprotect()``:
+To access the woke allocation tags, a user process must enable the woke Tagged memory attribute on an address range using a new ``prot`` flag for ``mmap()`` and ``mprotect()``:

-``PROT_MTE`` - Pages allow access to the MTE allocation tags.
+``PROT_MTE`` - Pages allow access to the woke MTE allocation tags.

-The allocation tag is set to 0 when such pages are first mapped in the user address space and preserved on copy-on-write. ``MAP_SHARED`` is supported and the allocation tags can be shared between processes.
+The allocation tag is set to 0 when such pages are first mapped in the user address space and preserved on copy-on-write. ``MAP_SHARED`` is supported and the woke allocation tags can be shared between processes.

 **Note**: ``PROT_MTE`` is only supported on ``MAP_ANONYMOUS`` and RAM-based file mappings (``tmpfs``, ``memfd``).
 Passing it to other